Achievements

 2017 & 2019: Dominance at NIOT SAVe

 Our team bagged the first position at NIOT SAVe consecutively for 2 years in 2017 & 2019.
-NIOT Student Autonomous Vehicle is a competition with an aim to develop AUVs for a specified mission.
-We were also among the semifinalists at Robosub 2019
+We were also among the semi-finalists at Robosub 2019.

 Our team ranked overall 7th at RoboSub and 3rd in the Video category.
 We were featured in Janes the world's most reputed defence journal.
 Invited to present a research paper in the prestigious International Conference INEST India 2020, INS Shivaji, Lonavala before the Chief of Navy and International marine specialists.

 Our team received the Young Researcher Award by IEEE OES.
 In RoboSub, we won prestigious awards in 3 out of the 4 categories.
-We secured 2nd rank in the Video category, 4th rank for TDR and 6th rank in the Website category.
+We secured 2nd rank in the Video category, 4th rank for TDR and 6th rank in the Website category in RoboSub 2021.

 Indian Naval Services

-We had the privilege of partnering with INS Shivaji on a significant project to develop an Autonomous Unmanned Surface Vehicle (USV).
+We had the privilege of partnering with INS Shivaji on the development an Autonomous Unmanned Surface Vehicle (USV).
 Over the course of a month, our joint effort focused on automating the navigation.
 We also ensured the mission execution of the USV, enabling it to achieve setpoints and detect and avoid obstacles.

 Larsen & Toubro